girobusan/latid/README.md

 included and enabled, (almost) no programming knowledge required to set up and operate.

 It works as traditional command line utility and/or with browser based GUI (allowing to use block editor).
+There is also a [GUI app](https://github.com/girobusan/latid-browser) for hassle-free working with Latid sites.
 It works best for multipage sites (tested with >2000 pages) with primary static (even completely javascript-free) content (blogs, documentation, portfolios).